- Attorney who represented Sheikh Omar Abdul Rahman, who was convicted of masterminding the 1993 World Trade Center bombing

 On September 24, 2005, Stewart spoke at the "Call to United Mass Action," an anti-Iraq War rally in Washington, DC which was organized by International ANSWER and United for Peace and Justice.

-After Stewart's February 2005 conviction, Clinton-appointed U.S. District Court Judge John George Koeltl waited twenty months before sentencing her.
-In October 2006 he opted to break with guidelines that should have landed Stewart in prison for 30 years, and sentenced her to only 28 months.
-During the penalty hearing, Koeltl praised Stewart as someone who, throughout her career, had "performed a public service, not only to her clients, but to the nation" -- though he conceded that her actions vis a vis Rahman constituted "extraordinarily severe criminal conduct."
+At Stewart’s sentencing in October 2006, Clinton-appointed U.S. District Court Judge John George Koeltl opted to break with guidelines that should have landed the defendant in prison for 30 years, and sentenced her to only 28 months.
+During the penalty hearing, Koeltl praised Stewart as someone who, throughout her career, had “performed a public service, not only to her clients, but to the nation” — though he conceded that her actions vis a vis Rahman constituted “extraordinarily severe criminal conduct.”

-Immediately after her sentence had been handed down, Stewart told an adoring crowd of supporters: "He [the judge] gave me time off for good behavior, and he gave it to me in advance of the sentence … he said that my extraordinary work meant that I could not get a sentence that the government wanted."
+Because her prison term was so short, a gloating Stewart instantly depicted herself as the victor in the case.
+Soon after her sentence had been handed down, she told a crowd of supporters: “He [the judge] gave me time off for good behavior, and he gave it to me in advance of the sentence … he said that my extraordinary work meant that I could not get a sentence that the government wanted.”
+Stewart then told the press that she could serve such a brief period “standing on my head.”

 "I think I should have been a little more savvy that the government would come after me.
 But do anything differently?
 I don't—I'd like to think I would not do anything differently, Amy.
 I made these decisions based on my understanding of what the client needed, what a lawyer was expected to do.
 They say that you can't distinguish zeal from criminal intent sometimes.
 I had no criminal intent whatsoever.
 This was a considered decision based on the need of the client.
 And although some people have said press releases aren't client needs, I think keeping a person alive when they are in prison, held under the conditions which we now know to be torture, totally incognito—not incognito, but totally held without any contact with the outside world except a phone call once a month to his family and to his lawyers, I think it was necessary.
 I would do it again.
 I might handle it a little differently, but I would do it again."

-Among the more noteworthy public statements Stewart has made over the years are the following:
+Among the more noteworthy public statements Stewart made over the years are the following:

-- In a November 2003 interview with Susie Day, Stewart characterized America's Islamist enemies as "basically forces of national liberation."
-She told Day that her client, Rahman, "who was a world figure, someone who was listened to by the entire Muslim population for being a very learned scholar, deserved to have a platform, deserved not to be entombed in the middle of America and not able to speak."
-Added Stewart: "They [U.S. authorities] said the Sheikh was responsible for, I dunno, everything except flat feet.
-They made it sound like a worldwide conspiracy … He's a blind, elderly, sick man.
-He may be a spiritual head, he may be intellectually involved in [the Islamic Group's] struggle [in Egypt].
-But he's certainly not a combatant in any sense whatsoever."
+• In a November 2003 interview with Susie Day, Stewart characterized her client, Rahman, as “a world figure, someone who was listened to by the entire Muslim population for being a very learned scholar, deserved to have a platform, deserved not to be entombed in the middle of America and not able to speak.”
+Added Stewart: “They [U.S. authorities] said the Sheikh was responsible for, I dunno, everything except flat feet.
+They made it sound like a worldwide conspiracy … He’s a blind, elderly, sick man.
+He may be a spiritual head, he may be intellectually involved in [the Islamic Group’s] struggle [in Egypt].
+But he’s certainly not a combatant in any sense whatsoever.”

 Portions of this profile are adapted from the article "Cheerleaders for Terrorism," written by Erick Stakelbeck and published by FrontPageMag.com on June 17, 2003.